France Employer of Record

 French labor laws are complex and largely favor the employee over the employer.
-The French Labor Code regulates the length of the workweek, payment for overtime, entitlement to vacation and personal leave, and termination of employment.
+The French Labor Code, Code du Travail, regulates the length of the workweek, payment for overtime, vacation and personal leave, and termination of employment.

 Unions are less popular in France compared with the rest of Europe, but French labor law provides an extensive institutional role for organized labor.
 In addition to the Labor Code, judicial precedent is important in French labor law.

 Because of the complexity of employment laws in France, compliant employment contracts are an essential business need.
 As your employer of record and PEO in France, we can ensure that every contract, for every worker, meets all requirements.
 We can also provide you with guidance about cultural norms and hiring best practices and keep you up-to-date with employment regulations as they change

 Employment contracts in France

 - Minimum wage rates are adjusted annually, and the current monthly minimum wage is €1,539.42.

 - Collective bargaining agreements often provide more generous compensation than the required minimum.